kyma-project/kyma/docs/asset-store/09-01-metrics.md

 title: Metrics
 ---

 This document shows component-specific metrics for the Asset Store.
-The metrics are collected from Pods by Prometheus, and exposed on the `/metrics` endpoint.
-The metrics allow you to check the current status of the Asset Store services.
-You can use the status for further analysis.

-To learn more about Monitoring in Kyma, read [this](/components/monitoring) document.

-> **NOTE:** Standard Go metrics description is not in the scope of the document.
+See the [Monitoring](/components/monitoring) and [metrics](/components/monitoring/[metrics](/components/monitoring/#metrics-metrics) documentation to learn more aboout monitoring and standard mertrics in Kyma.

 This table shows the Asset Store custom matrics, their descriptions and types.